hanabi/hanabi.github.io/docs/image-format.md

 - Several more keywords have a specific color assigned to them: `Focus`, `Chop`.
 - You can override the color using `color` attribute.
 CSS colors are accepted, and additionally `rainbow`.
 - You can make it a multi-line note by using an array.
+- It can be a list of such text boxes, potentially with different colors.

 <Example code={CardTextSource} Image={CardTextResult} />